Oluwatoyin Asojo - Victoria, Canada

 Why did you originally decide to pursue an IB diploma?

 I was accepted on a full scholarship to Pearson College UWC in 1987, which offers the IB diploma.
 Prior to attending Pearson, I knew almost nothing about the IB diploma and I soon learned that it was a comprehensive multi-disciplinary academic program, which offered me experiential learning and critical thinking skills within a rigorous academic program.

 "I learned how to view education as an opportunity to examine local and global issues."

 The IB challenged me to think about academic subjects in a holistic way.
 I learned how to view education as an opportunity to examine local and global issues.
 My IB education at Pearson College challenged me to use education to proffer solutions for real-world issues and I have continued on this path throughout my career as an educator and researcher.

 Which of your IB teachers inspired you most?

-The academic subjects I studied for my diploma were Physics HL, Chemistry HL, English A HL, Mathematics HL, Philosophy SL, French B SL and TOK.
-In my first year, I briefly took Biology HL but the course load interfered with my community service and creative endeavors so I dropped Biology.
-All my IB teachers were inspirational, and the most memorable was Suzanne Tremblay, who taught Philosophy.
+The academic subjects I studied for my diploma were physics HL (higher level), chemistry HL, English A HL, mathematics HL, philosophy SL (standard level), French B SL and theory of knowledge (TOK).
+In my first year, I briefly took biology HL but the course load interfered with my community service and creative endeavors so I dropped biology.
+All my IB teachers were inspirational, and the most memorable was Suzanne Tremblay, who taught philosophy.
 Suzanne introduced philosophy and gave me the opportunity to examine philosophy concepts and logic in a creative way.
-Although my initial focus was science/premed, I did my extended essay in Philosophy.
+Although my initial focus was science/pre-med, I did my extended essay in philosophy.